BND Hamburger Icon

 Shneyder said email marketers should consider their audience’s perspective before using a clickbait subject line.
 Think about your reaction to clickbait subject lines.
 Would you trust the sender of such an email?

 “As the sender, you want the receiver to find comfort in your brand popping up in their inbox,” Shneyder said.
-“Be honest with your receiving party, and they will be more willing to listen, to open, and – hopefully – to engage.”
+“Be honest with your receiving party, and they will be more willing to listen, to open and – hopefully – to engage.”

 author image

-Chad Brooks, Business Strategy Insider Managing Editor
+Written By: Chad BrooksBusiness Ownership Insider and Managing Editor

 Chad Brooks is the author of How to Start a Home-Based App Development Business.
 He has spent more than 10 years guiding prospective entrepreneurs and business owners on the ins and outs of launching a startup, scaling a company and maintaining profitable growth.
 Within the world of entrepreneurship, he is particularly passionate about small business communications tools, such as unified communications systems, video conferencing solutions and conference call services.
-Brooks, who holds a degree in journalism from Indiana University, has lent his business expertise to a number of esteemed publications, including Huffington Post, CNBC, Fox Business and Laptop Mag.
+At Business News Daily, Brooks covers a range of business tools and services, such as time and attendance systems, payroll services, credit card processors, VoIP phone systems and more.
+Brooks, who holds a degree in journalism from Indiana University, has also lent his business expertise to a number of esteemed publications, including Huffington Post, CNBC, Fox Business and Laptop Mag.
 He regularly consults with B2B companies to stay on top of the latest business trends and direct growing enterprises toward the modern-day business technology required in today's digitally advanced world.

 Back to top